Title: 256B-YN - Early Childhood Program Specialist 2

 Job Family: Civil Service - OT Eligible

-Associates degree in Child Development or Early Childhood Development or Bachelor's degree in Early Childhood or Elementary Education or any combination of comparable education and experience.
+Associates degree in Child Development or Early Childhood Development OR Bachelor's degree in Early Childhood or Elementary Education.

-Two (2) years experience with children in a group child care setting.
+Two (2) years experience with children in group child care setting.

 Proven leadership skills.

-Demonstrates excellent communication skills with parents, children and colleagues.
+Demonstrated excellent communication skills with parents, children and co-workers.

 This position has been designated by the department to require a background check.